 There is also the possibility of surge voltages being induced on long lengths of wire from nearby power cables.
 Surge diverters can be fitted to the data cable to protect against surges entering the wireless unit.

-The same principle applies to I/O devices that are not close to the wireless unit-the risk of surge increases.
+The same principle applies to 1/O device is not close to the wireless unit, the risk of surge increases.
+Surge diverters for 1/O wiring are available to protect the wireless unit.